• FOOD

 This is how you do it:

 Finely chop the onion, celery, carrot and garlic.
-Cook in your fat of choice in a big pot, over a medium heat until the onions are cooked and translucent.
+Cook in your fat of choice in a big pot, adding the smoked paprika, over a medium heat until the onions are cooked and translucent.
 Add the tomatoes, ham hock, tomato paste, bone broth, molasses and bay leaves.
 Simmer for two to three hours with a lid on, until the meat is falling off the bone.
 Keep stirring and add some filtered water if necessary or leave the lid off and let the sauce reduce to the consistency you like.
 It will depend on how big your pot is.

 Chop the meat off the bone and dice finely.
 Add back into the pot with the beans.
 Cook for another ten minutes or so to heat the beans and coat well in the sauce.
 Season to taste with salt and pepper and remove the bay leaves.